sireton/sireton.github.io/_posts/2026-03-23-Exchange-Direct-Send-Abuse.md

 There's a specific kind of vulnerability that unsettles even the most seasoned security engineer.
 The kind that lets any bored "computer enthusiast" with time on their hands bypass every control in your stack, despite your best attempts at defense in depth.
 No CVE.
 No zero-day.
 No compromised account.
 It's insecure by design.

-That's the nature of Microsoft 365 DirectSend abuse.
-It's an attack vector that Microsoft has only recently begun to address it, despite the underlying service being exposed for years.
+That is the nature of Microsoft 365 DirectSend abuse.
+When the vulnerability is the feature, there is no CVE to track and no patch to wait for.
+Microsoft has only recently begun to address it, despite the underlying service being exposed for years.

 DirectSend abuse exposes a gap that exists not because of misconfiguration, but because of design.
-It allows unauthenticated messages to be delivered through Microsoft’s infrastructure in a way that can bypass key email security controls and be treated as internal traffic.
+It allows unauthenticated messages to be delivered through Microsoft's infrastructure in a way that can bypass key email security controls and be treated as internal traffic.

 What makes this particularly dangerous is the level of trust and believability it presents to an end user.
 Traditional spoofing techniques often introduce indicators users are trained to question, such as altered domains, external sender banners, or gateway warnings.
 DirectSend abuse removes many of those signals.
 Messages can arrive through trusted infrastructure without the routing indicators that typically expose a spoof.

 This creates a scenario where attackers can send messages that appear to originate from internal users or trusted roles while passing basic trust checks.
 The effectiveness of the attack is not driven by sophisticated social engineering.
 The delivery path is the credibility.

 This post examines how DirectSend is abused, why mature email security postures still leave organizations exposed, and how default configurations create the gap.
 It includes authorized proof of concept testing and the remediation steps defenders can use to close it.
+The broader question it tries to answer is harder: when the vulnerability is the feature and no fix exists, how reading your own documentation from an attacker's perspective is the foundation of proactive security and finding the gaps your controls were never built to see.
 ---

 ## The Threat Landscape